gkampitakis/go-snaps/README.md

 3. If your snapshot data contain the termination characters `---` at the start of a line and after a new line, `go-snaps` will "escape" them and save them as `/-/-/-/`.
 This should not cause any diff issues (false-positives).

+4. Snapshots should be treated as code.

+5. `.snap` files are not meant to be edited manually, this might cause unexpected results.

 #### License